ganeshsankaran/western2carnatic/README.md

 # western2carnatic

-This program takes a MusicXML (.mxl or .musicxml) score and annotates it with Carnatic notes.
+This program takes a score and annotates it with Carnatic notes.

 I may or may not work on
 - annotating notes with their octave